-Exodus 33:18-34:9 At the Burning Bush, Moses asked God, “What is your name?”
+Exod 33:18-34:9 At the Burning Bush, Moses asked God, “What is your name?”
 He gave the enigmatic reply, “I am who I am,” which he then clarified as “He is.”
 In Hebrew this name is Yahweh, usually rendered in English as “The Lord.”
 At Mt.
 Sinai, Moses asks God, “Please show me your glory.”
 Instead, God proclaims to him his name, Yahweh, the Lord, giving a description that became confessional for Israel.

-Exodus 33:1-17 When you imagine God’s face, what do you see?
+Exod 33:1-17 When you imagine God’s face, what do you see?
 A friendly face or an angry face?
 David prayed, “Hide your face from my sins… Cast me not away from your presence (face)” (Ps 51:9, 11).
 Many of us fear it’s the other way around: God hides his face from us but keeps our sins ever before his face.
 Maybe that’s because we’ve superimposed someone else’s face onto God’s face.
 For Moses, the Lord’s face (or presence) was all-important.
 The Lord used to talk with him face to face, as a man speaks to his friend.
 Moses wanted that presence to go with the people of Israel, despite their great sin.

-Exodus 32:15-35 Satisfied in Him Alone.
+Exod 32:15-35 Satisfied in Him Alone.
 Jealousy is usually a negative trait, describing inappropriate longings.
 But there’s one situation in which jealousy is appropriate: a marriage.
 Once a couple marry, their affections belong within the marriage.
 Transferring them outside the marriage should arouse jealousy.
 Israel transferred its affections to a golden calf, breaking the second commandment.
 God forbids making and bowing down to an image in the likeness of anything because he is a Jealous God.
 His name, even, is Jealous.
 God has won our affections and bound our soul fast.
 He wants us to be able to say of him: my love he owns, I have no longings for another, I’m satisfied in him alone.

-Exodus 32:1-14 Maybe some of you have made New Year’s resolutions.
+Exod 32:1-14 Maybe some of you have made New Year’s resolutions.
 You’ve embarked on the year with renewed resolve to be different, to be better, to try harder, to achieve some goal.
 But how long do such resolutions last?
 The Israelites were full of resolve when they entered into covenant with the Lord: “All that the Lord has spoken we will do, and we will be obedient.”
 We return to Exodus to see how the Israelites are doing in their resolve.
 On top of Mt.
 Sinai Moses has been in the Lord’s Presence, receiving instructions for the people: “Let them make me a sanctuary, that I may dwell in their midst.”
 We turn to the foot of the mountain where we find the people experiencing Absence not Presence.
 Their resolve to live a life of faith collapses and they demand something they can see.
 We all, like them, are prone to wander, and so we pray, “Bind my wandering heart to Thee.”